 Towards the end of his life, Back developed bad eyesight, and a British surgeon made an unsuccessful attempt to heal his sight.
 He died shortly after on 28 July 1750, at the age of 65.

 Throughout his life, Bach learnt from a wide range of musical sources and re-invigorated these diverse influences with his own developments and innovations.
 During his lifetime, Bach was regarded as a great organist and teacher.
 One contemporary wrote of Bach’s organ playing

 ‘His feet seemed to fly across the pedals as if they were winged, and mighty sounds filled the church’.

 – Constantin Bellermann

 But his musical compositions were not always highly regarded.
 For a long time, his reputation as a composer was minimal.
-However, from the mid Nineteenth Century, his musical works were increasingly performed to critical acclaim.
+However, from the mid-Nineteenth Century, his musical works were increasingly performed to critical acclaim.
 In particular, Felix Mendelssohn’s performance of St Matthew’s Passion was an important turning point in the reputation of Bach.
-In the Twentieth Century, Pablo Cassals popularised Bach’s Cello Suites and would play his favourite Bach pieces everyday.
+In the Twentieth Century, Pablo Casals popularised Bach’s Cello Suites and would play his favourite Bach pieces every day.